 If you still cannot edit the data on the USB drive, repeat all the steps and make sure the Full Control entry is allowed under Permissions for Everyone.

-Fix 5: Run CHKDSK Command
+Fix 6: Run CHKDSK

 It is likely that your USB drive becomes read only due to some disk errors.
 In this case, you can use the inbuilt Windows CHKDSK tool to fix these errors.